DependencyTrack/frontend/README.md

 In order to test with a Dependency-Track instance, the `.env.development` file needs to be modified and the `VUE_APP_SERVER_URL` property updated to reflect the base URL of a Dependency-Track server.

-## Deployment Options
+## Deployment

 ![Deployment Options](https://raw.githubusercontent.com/DependencyTrack/frontend/master/docs/images/Frontend-Deployment.png)

-#### Default Deployment
-By default, the front-end is deployed to and accessible from the Dependency-Track server.

-#### n-Tier Deployment
-The front-end may optionally be deployed to a general purpose web server (e.g. NGINX or Apache).
+The front-end is deployed to a general purpose web server (e.g. NGINX or Apache).
 To configure the front-end for this scenario, simply change the value of API_BASE_URL in static/config.json.

 ```json